 - We recommend that you post salary details, so that candidates will have reasonable expectations and can make an informed decision about whether or not to apply.

-- You will be required to disclose details of the salary to us so we can confirm compliance with the National Minimum Wage.
+- You will be required to disclose details of the salary to us so we can confirm compliance with our salary requirements.

 - Please note we do not advertise positions offered on a commission-only or self-employed basis.

 - Jobs with a commission-related salary structure should include a basic salary, plus an On-Target-Earnings figure.

 - Do not use "depending on experience" or variants as this can be regarded as age discrimination.

 - All salaries for UK vacancies must offer at least the National Living Wage rate of £7.83 per hour.
 This is regardless of age and for this reason we cannot advertise any positions as paying 'Minimum Wage'.
 Vacancies in other countries should conform to local employment law.

 - We only accept unpaid or 'expenses only' vacancies from registered charities that meet exemptions from National Minimum Wage legislation.

 - All submissions should be written in a concise and professional manner, using only objective and factual statements and claims.